Starburst Admin - get started #

 - Prefer fewer, more powerful worker nodes over many smaller ones.

-Inspect the requirements for the specific version for detailed version information.
+Review the requirements for the specific version of SEP for additional details.

 - Enabled SSH access and connectivity from the control node, the configured user must have root or sudo access.